tinayiluo0322/Explainable-AI-Models-for-Edgy-Scenario-Object-Identification-in-Autonomous-Vehicles/README.md

 1. **Edge-case dataset**: A novel dataset specifically tailored for evaluating object identification in autonomous vehicles.
 2. **Explainability focus**: Assessing widely used XAI methods (LIME, Grad-CAM, Anchor Explanations) in difficult conditions.
 3. **Benchmarking robustness**: Providing insights into model transparency under edge-case scenarios, offering a foundation for future research.

-## Final Deliverables
-1. **Manuscript**: Summarizing the methodology, visual outputs, and insights.
-2. **Video Presentation**: Explaining the project and key findings.
-3. **Colab Notebook**: A documented workflow for reproducibility, including data preprocessing, modeling, and explainability visualizations.

 ## Summary of XAI Methods for Object Identification